caseybarajas/aceOS/Notes/design-notes.md

 Code Editor (IDE/Text Editor) Cursor & Editing Preferences

-This section outlines preferred settings and behaviors for the code editor used to develop CaseyOS.
-These are guidelines for the development environment, not for CaseyOS itself.
+This section outlines preferred settings and behaviors for the code editor used to develop aceOS.
+These are guidelines for the development environment, not for aceOS itself.

     Cursor Style: